How Freelancers Are Taxed in Portugal (Simple Guide)

 Practical check:

 Review your tax regime to determine which is the most efficient for your business.
+If you do nothing, you can stay in an inefficient structure for years paying way more tax than you should.

 2) Is your activity correctly registered in the tax authority website?

-This drives what rules tend to apply and what assumptions you may be taxed under.
-It’s also one of the first things that must be addressed after opening activity.
+This is one of the first things that must be addressed after opening activity.

 Practical check: